IsaTran21/Jan22/readme.md

-#Just another exmaple in Jan22
+#Just another exmaple!
+#The codes come after this